Cinder-Binder/CppRayTracer/README.md

 ## How does it work
-The program calculates pixel values and outputs them into a ppm file
+The program generates a random scene and passes rays from the camera. the result of each pixel is then written in a ppm file.

 ## Does it work